+Option Description

-Option Description View Status of all Service(s) Displays a View that lists the status of each Enterprise Architect service named in the config file, and its state.
-Satellite Service Start Starts the service.
+View Status of all Service(s) Displays a View that lists the status of each Enterprise Architect service named in the config file, and its state.

+Satellite Service

+Start Starts the service.
 The service listens on the Satellite Port configured in any Analyzer Script Services Page.

 Stop Stops the service.

 Test Tests the status of the Satellite Service, whether it is running or not.

+Agent Service

-Agent Service Start Starts the service.
+Start Starts the service.
 The service listens on the Agent Port configured in an Analyzer Script Services Page.

 Stop Stops the service.

 Test Tests the status of the Agent Service, whether it is running or not.

-Code Miner Service Start This option reads the current Service Configuration file and starts services that are configured to run, and stops running services that are not configured to run.
-A service is configured if: 1.
-It is named in the config file.
+Code Miner Service

+Start This option reads the current Service Configuration file and starts services that are configured to run, and stops running services that are not configured to run.
+A service is configured if:

+1. It is named in the config file.

 2. It has the attribute status:ON.

-This option automatically starts services Auto Start with EA having the 'status:ON' attribute when the model opens.
-System Output System Debug AuditLog Broadcast VCLog Job History Script : 4 Full load on demand package: 1 EA00-0000-2F00 Auto Start Services Enabled Service Configuration: C:\ea\intelservice\SparxServices.config The messages logged to the System Output window here when the model is opened indicate that the service was already running.
-This option automatically stops running Auto Stop on services when Enterprise Architect is Close closed down.
+Start Services × ON:EA port:9910, (Running) Apply Close Stop All This option stops any services that are currently running.
+Edit Configuration File This option prompts for the Service Configuration file to use, then opens that file in an Enterprise Architect text editor.
+The system remembers where the file is held.
+31 # <number> - digits 32 #</number> Auto Start with EA This option automatically starts services having the 'status:ON' attribute when the model opens.
+System Output System Debug AuditLog Broadcast VCLog Job History Script Full load on demand package: 1 EA00-0000-2F00 Auto Start Services Enabled Service Configuration: C:\ea\intelservice\SparxServices.config Service EA is running The messages logged to the System Output window here when the model is opened indicate that the service was already running.

+Auto Stop on Close This option automatically stops running services when Enterprise Architect is closed down. -------------------- --